Request a Security Design Review

 An SDR should be requested when one of the following conditions apply:

-- You are building or purchasing a new technology that will access, create, store, transmit or receive (“host”) Yale data.
+- You are building or purchasing a new IT System that will access, create, store, transmit or receive (“host”) Yale Data.

-- A significant change is being made to a current Yale technology.
-This includes, but is not limited to a change in operations, hardware, access to the technology, or changes to the overall cyber risk classification.
+- A significant change is being made to a current Yale IT System.
+This includes, but is not limited to a change in operations, hardware, access to the technology, or changes to the overall system classification.

 By initiating the SDR early in your planning and design process, you will be able to minimize costs and prevent delays.